hbuhrer/CPNT260-InClass-Jan30-2024/README.md

+# CPNT-260
-# CPNT-260 Jan 30, 2024 Class.
-CSS Images and Hero Sections
+Date: Jan 30, 2024
+## CSS Images and Hero Sections
+In this session, we'll talk about using background images and flexbox when making Hero sections.